 I respectfully acknowledge that the land on which the University of Toronto operates is the traditional territories of the Huron-Wendat, the Seneca and the Mississaugas of the Credit.
 Today, the land on which we meet, teach, and learn is home to many Indigenous people from across Turtle Island.
-Acknowledging them reminds us of our important connection to this land where we live, learn and study.
+Acknowledging these people and this history reminds us of our connection and responsibilities to this land where we live, learn and study.